maxrantil/.github/SESSION_HANDOVER.md

 ## 💡 Startup Prompt for Next Session

 ```
-PR #31 is ready for your review: https://github.com/maxrantil/.github/pull/31

-This PR fixes Issue #2 (CRITICAL security vulnerability) by pinning ludeeus/action-shellcheck to commit SHA.
-Testing completed successfully in github-workflow-test.
-Review the PR and merge when ready to close Issue #2.
+Issue #2 (CRITICAL security - pin actions to SHA) is now complete and deployed!
+All consuming repositories are protected from supply-chain attacks.

-After merge, we can tackle Issue #1 (create profile/README.md) or any other priority issue you prefer.
+Recommended next task: Issue #1 - Create profile/README.md for GitHub organization (quick 30-minute documentation task).
+Alternatively, tackle any other priority issue you prefer.
 ```

 ---